Lathrop Brain Injury Lawyer

 - Physical Assault: A gunshot or knife wound could lead to a severe brain injury.
 If a brain bleed occurs, treatment is needed to save someone's life.

 Depending on the severity of the injury, the treatment will vary.
-For some injuries, such as mild concussions, the treatment may not entail anything more than observation.
+The therapy may not entail anything more than observation for some injuries, such as mild concussions.
 The injured individual will be watched to ensure that they do not develop any severe symptoms.
-If they appear stable, they will be sent home without any further intervention.
-However, if someone has sustained a more serious injury, some of the treatments could include:
+If they appear stable, they will be sent home without further intervention.
+However, if someone has sustained a more severe injury, some of the treatments could include:

-- Blood Pressure Medication: When someone has suffered a serious head injury, it is essential to make sure that the blood pressure in the brain is stable.
+- Blood Pressure Medication: When someone has suffered a severe head injury, it is essential to make sure that the blood pressure in the brain is stable.
 If the blood pressure is too low, the brain could be deprived of valuable oxygen.
-If it is too high, the brain tissue could start to swell.
-This could also make a potential brain bleed worse.
+If it is too high, the brain tissue could start to swell, which could also make a potential brain bleed worse.

-- Mannitol: This is a medication that is used to keep the pressure inside of the skull low.
-If the pressure inside of the skull rises too much, such as from brain swelling, a cerebral herniation could result.
+- Mannitol: This is a medication used to keep the pressure inside the skull low.
+If the pressure inside the skull rises too much, such as brain swelling, a cerebral herniation could result.
 Some of these herniations result in death.

 - Emergent Surgery: In some cases, emergent surgery could be needed to save someone's life.
-When someone needs emergent pressure reduction or has a bleed that needs to be stopped, a neurosurgeon is called.
+A neurosurgeon is called when someone needs emergent pressure reduction or has a bleed that needs to be stopped.
 The surgeon will remove a portion of the skull, called a craniotomy, to allow the brain to swell without it herniating.
 Then, when the swelling reduces, the skull flap will be replaced.

-The video below discusses how neurosurgeons are monitoring and treating patients with traumatic brain injuries.How an Injury Lawyer Can Help You
+The video below discusses how neurosurgeons monitor and treat patients with traumatic brain injuries.How an Injury Lawyer Can Help With Your Case

 - Functional Loss Associated with Traumatic Brain Injuries